 In retrospect, when I look at the questions I asked him, I cringe.
 They barely scratched the surface.
 Unfortunately, Dr. Shriver passed away in 2011, so I wasn’t able to call him back and run some of my new lines of evidence by him.
 But he did two things for me.
 First, he didn’t laugh when I told him that I was writing a book about Ronald Tammen.
 He was the first non-family member that I told, and that kindness on his part allowed me to actually picture myself as an author-to-be.
 Second, he provided the names of two more people for me to contact, which sent me off and running.

-So far, I’ve spoken with more than 30 (and counting) fraternity members, Campus Owls, Fisher Hall residents, high school friends, and family members, and more than 25 others who are knowledgeable about subjects pertaining to my research.
+So far, I’ve spoken with fraternity members, Campus Owls, Fisher Hall residents, high school friends, and family members, as well as people who are knowledgeable about subjects pertaining to my research.
 All have been invaluable to this project, and I’m grateful that they picked up the phone or met with me over coffee or lunch to discuss my favorite topic.

 Sadly, so many of the individuals with whom I’ve spoken have passed away.
 Although I wasn’t able to solve this mystery while they were here, the information that they provided makes me hopeful that we may soon have some closure about the question of what happened to Ronald Tammen.
 That’s my goal, at least.